FRC & Bunnybots Robots

 2014 FRC “AERIAL ASSIST”

 Byter was SERT’s competition robot for the 2014 FRC game, “Aerial Assist.”
 It was able to quickly score yoga balls in the low goal and sometimes even catch.
-The consistency of this robot took us to District Champtionships and remains a favorite for community demonstrations due to its sturdiness and interactive possibilities.
+The consistency of this robot took us to District Championship and remains a favorite for community demonstrations due to its sturdiness and interactive possibilities.

 • Excaliber